ROBOTIS-GIT/physical_ai_tools/README.md

     mock: bool = False
 ```
+🎉 All set — now you’re ready to create your dataset!

 ### 3. Navigate to the lerobot directory and run the following command to start recording data for your Hugging Face dataset.
 ```bash